wilhelm-murdoch/jQuery-JSONPath/README.md

 ### resultType

 * Type: String
-* Options: `VALUE | PATH`
+* Options: `VALUE | PATH |  BOTH`
 * Default: `VALUE`

 Determines the type of information to respond with.
 If `VALUE` is selected, it returns the matching value of the associated expression. `PATH` will return the direct path to the matching node.
+Choosing 'BOTH' will, obviously, return both 'PATH' and associated 'VALUE', but will also change the structure of the returned items into the following:

+    [{
+      path: '$.path.goes[0]here',
+      value: 'OMGHAI'
+    }]

 ### keepHistory